Skip to main content

 LeoPatrizi / Getty Images

-Steven A. Shapiro, DO, chair of the Pediatrics Department at Abington – Jefferson Health writes that moderation and the age of your baby are key when it comes to imbibing while breastfeeding.
-“A doctor named Thomas Hale wrote a book called Medication and Mother’s Milk, which is the gold standard medical professionals use when deciding what’s safe during breastfeeding,” Dr. Shapiro explained.
+Steven A. Shapiro, DO, chair of the Pediatrics Department at Abington-Jefferson Health, writes that “moderation and the age of your baby are key when it comes to imbibing while breastfeeding.”
+A doctor named Thomas Hale wrote a book called Medication and Mother’s Milk, which is the gold standard medical professionals use when deciding what’s safe during breastfeeding.
+Dr. Shapiro explained.
 “His recommendation, which is the one I make to my patients, is that once you feel ‘neurologically normal,’ it is safe to breastfeed.”
 Basically, that means if you feel sober, you should be fine to breastfeed.

 Dr. Shapiro went on to add that “alcohol does not accumulate in breast milk, which means that when your blood alcohol level returns to normal, so does your milk.
-If you’re at a party and feel uncomfortably full then it’s perfectly fine to pump or express your milk, but that’s for your own comfort and not for the baby’s safety.”
+If you’re at a party and feel uncomfortably full, then it’s perfectly fine to pump or express your milk, but that’s for your own comfort and not for the baby’s safety.”

 Should you pump and dump?

 Pumping and dumping aren’t necessary because it does nothing to rid your breast milk of any alcohol content; only time can do that.
 The CDC advises that “alcohol levels are usually highest in breast milk 30 to 60 minutes after an alcoholic beverage is consumed,” but that it can be detected in breast milk for up to 2 to 3 hours after drinking.
-The more a mother drinks, the longer the alcohol can be detected in the breastmilk.
-This isn’t always the same for every woman and can depend on factors like body weight, how fast the drinks were consumed, and whether or not the mother is drinking on an empty stomach.
+The more a mother drinks, the longer the alcohol can be detected in the breast milk.
+This isn’t always the same for every woman and can depend on factors like body weight, how fast the drinks were consumed, and whether the mother is drinking on an empty stomach.

 Many experts suggest a new mother enjoy a cocktail shortly after a breastfeeding session so she gives her body enough time for the alcohol to leave her breast milk before the next feed.
 “Since the alcohol in your systems peaks about 60 minutes after you drink, plan that drink shortly after you finish breastfeeding,” Dr. Shapiro explained.
 “This will give your body time to process the alcohol before your next feeding.”